 SOCIAL MEDIA: Truly social - curate 3rd party content, respond to comments publicly, involved in group discussions.
 Followers are real.
 Shooting for lead conversions and relevant discussions.
 Likes and follows are desirable, but the focus is on funneling traffic to the website where conversion forms exist.

 BLOGGING STRATEGY: Publish posts based on your customers' interest.
 Provide granular views of popular topics that support your business model.
 SEO-heavy and relevant.
+Connect to relevant offers for converting readers into leads.

 ADVERTISING: Minimal use - Execute PPC ads on search engines and social media for topics and blogs that tested well organically.
 Blend inbound with outbound concepts.
 Value & conversion-driven.